tc39/notes/es8/2017-11/nov-29.md

 DE: I don't think the annual cutoffs are as important as the actual time when we reach Stage 4; 3 or 4 meetings is that many months of delay.
 Anyway, it seems we've lost consensus for stage 3, it seems appropriate to demote to stage 2.

-AKN: The option is to be clearer about what is up in the air.
+AK: The option is to be clearer about what is up in the air.

 YK: Why isn't that identical to just demoting the _part_ that is up in the air?

 DE: If there's anything we can do to make the GitHub issues or forums more accessible then we should do that.

-KGS: I'd be happy to say instance fields won't change.
+KG: I'd be happy to say instance fields won't change.
 The problem with semantics for statics is we're revisiting because we discovered an important issue.
 Absent that discovery for public they wont change.

-AKN: What's the downside to moving to stage 2?
+AK: What's the downside to moving to stage 2?

 DE: This is important for a lot of users.
 Demoting means it takes longer to get to those users.

-KGS: So consensus on moving down to stage 2?
+KG: So consensus on moving down to stage 2?

 YK: Why don't we move to stage 2 and come back with a concrete proposal to separate these.

-KGS: So consensus to stage 2?
+KG: So consensus to stage 2?

 #### Conclusion/Resolution